The file does not need to be perfect; the useful part is making cut, crease and reference lines clear enough for the workshop to read.

 Simple layer names such as cut, crease, perforation and reference reduce back-and-forth during quoting and production.

-• Cut lines must be unambiguous.
+• Cut lines are kept unambiguous.

 • Creases should not look like cuts.